abossard/paws-plants-motivati/src/prd.md

 ## Essential Features

 ### Task Management
-- **What it does**: Users can create, view, and complete daily tasks
+- **What it does**: Users can create, view, and complete daily tasks with hierarchical subtask support
-- **Why it matters**: Core productivity mechanic that drives the entire reward system
+- **Why it matters**: Core productivity mechanic that drives the entire reward system while allowing for complex project breakdown
-- **Success criteria**: Intuitive task creation, satisfying completion interaction, persistent storage
+- **Success criteria**: Intuitive task creation, subtask organization, satisfying completion interaction, auto-completion of parent tasks when all subtasks are done, persistent storage

 ### Cat Avatar & Care System
 - **What it does**: Virtual cat with mood states that can be improved through feeding and playing, enhanced with purchasable toys and accessories